 You should be able to get your representative on the phone.
 If you have trouble contacting a representative now, that situation may not improve once you’ve applied.

 Where To Find a Disability Advocate

 Unlike attorneys, advocates can be harder to track down.
 Some disability advocates work within organizations that pursue disability rights, although many work individually.

 Reach out to a Benefits Advocate today for help with your disability claim.

 Another way to search is to use the term “EDPNA” in a Google search and add the name of your state.
 The “EDPNA” is a certification, and you can find non-attorney advocates through a variety of legitimate sites, such as LinkedIn.

 A Disability Advocate Can Help With Your SSDI Claim

-Should you decide to get help with your Social Security Disability claim, both attorneys and non-attorney advocates are highly knowledgeable.
+Should you decide to get help with your Social Security Disability claim, both attorneys and non-attorney advocates are highly knowledgeable?
 Advocates cost the same, but can usually provide the same level of guidance.
 They are required to become certified and are paid through SSA.
-Their only limitation is the inability to argue a claim in federal court.
+Their only limitation is the inability to argue a claim in federal court and other legal services.

 When you apply for disability, it is not possible to know how long the process will take.
 For some, a benefits check is in the mail within four months – but for others, the appeals process can drag on for years.
 The more difficult the fight becomes to get benefits, the more valuable it is to have an experienced advocate by your side.
 If you need to speak with a Disability Advocate, contact our Benefits Team of Advocates today.